IIIF/3d/VIEWER_JSON_DEMOS.md

 ### X3D

-This demo loads one of the annotations described in [#17](https://github.com/IIIF/3d/issues/17).
+This demo loads annotation JSON object described in [#17](https://github.com/IIIF/3d/issues/17#issuecomment-1370034033) , with the modification that the position and normal coordinate are given as JSON array of numeric value rather than a string.
+A revised implementation of this demo could accommodate either form of the coordinate data.

 [Link to the demo](https://codesandbox.io/p/github/vincentmarchetti/x3d-remote-annotation/main)